malonnnn/RandomHelper/README.md

 Add their miniature item by copy-pasting an editing an existing one from `InventoryItems.zsc`

-Set their scale size such that they fit in the inventory bar.
+Set the `scale` such that they fit in the inventory bar.

 When setting the item sprite, use the spawn sprite from the companion.